lzwjava/blog-source/_posts/2022-12-28-creative-ideas.md

 One thing we don't do that is in 15 seconds short video, we can express a lot.
 However, in one-minute audio, we can't express a lot.
 I suspect this kind of reason.
 The format of the content is important.
 The short videos app was such a surprise when it come out.
 I believe that the short podcasts app was not a bad idea.

+### The Programmable Electric Oven

+One of the thing that make software more interesting than hardware is software is more flexible.
+You can change the software to do whatever you want.
+However, hardware is not.
+Hardware is pretty fixed.
+Regarding the electric oven, sometimes I want it work just like software.
+For example, I want to cook meat and sausage at the same time.
+This two kinds of food need different temperature and time.